JayaniLakshika/paper-cardinalR/paper-cardinalR.md

 ### Generate noise dimensions

+generate noise dimensions with a normal distribution and various wavy patterns,

 ### Multiple cluster examples

 By using the shape generators mentioned above, we can create various examples of multiple clusters.
 The package includes some of these examples, which are described in Table \@ref(tab:odd-shape-tb-html).